IT-JONCTION/blackfire-labeler/README.md

 3. **Set Up Redis Configuration:**

-   The repository includes a `redisValues.php.example` file, which serves as a template for your Redis configuration.
+   The repository includes a `redisValues.php.example` file, which serves as a template for your Redis configuration and includes options for the host, port, authentication, and database selection.

    To set up your environment:

    1. Copy the example file to `redisValues.php`: